solo-io/glooctl/README.md

       name: new-upstream
 ```

-### Deleting Virtual Host
+### Deleting Virtual Service
 We can delete an existing virtual by giving the name of the
-virtual host to be deleted to `delete` command.
+virtual service to be deleted to `delete` command.

 ```
-glooctl virtualhost delete vhost1
+glooctl virtualservice delete vservice1

-Virtual host vhost1 deleted
+Virtual service vservice1 deleted
 ```

 ## Reference
-To learn more about Upstreams and Virtual Hosts please refer
+To learn more about Upstreams and Virtual Services please refer
 to Gloo documentation.